 Q: How did you get involved with Graceland?

 Montana: I got the breakdown from my manager.
 Usually he will have the secretary call and send me the audition and I will look at it.
 For whatever reason, he emailed me first and was like “Dude, look at this.
 Read it and tell me what you think.”
 I said okay.
 I read the breakdown which said Latino, surfer, 20-something street kid.
 I’m like, okay this is all me.
-I read the script, and certain scripts, man, when you read them and for whatever reason you have a picture of the character, you know exactly how you would do it, you see the scene—and it just came together perfectly.
+I read the script, and certain scripts, man, when you read them and for whatever reason, you have a picture of the character, you know exactly how you would do it, you see the scene—and it just came together perfectly.
 When I auditioned it just was perfect.
 It rarely happens that way, but when it does you know it’s something special, it’s right.

-Q: What drew you into playing Johnny?
+Q: What drew you to playing Johnny?

 Montana: I don’t know, it sounds like such an easy answer, but he is just fun.
 I love everything about him.
 I love that he is sensitive.
 I love that he just tries to be involved in everybody’s cases, he just wants to help out.
 It’s a fun character to play and it’s different from everything else I have ever done.
 In the past, I have only ever played cops, like regular cops that are straightforward and serious.
 To do something like this is just fun, it makes my days go by just so much faster.
 But you know, he is going to grow.
 I kept saying Johnny is slowly becoming a man.
 After that last episode, when he went undercover as a Mexican gangster, he learned a valuable lesson, from here on he will still be lighthearted, but he goes up and knows the job needs to be taken seriously sometimes.